Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/security/authentication/altinn-platform/_index.md

 This is needed when resources requiring authentication and authorization is requested.

-This will typical be API's that expose, or updates data owned by an end user/party.
+This will typical be API's that expose, or updates data owned by a specific party (person or organization)

 ## Overall Authentication architecture
 There are several requirements to an authentication architecture for Altinn Apps / Altinn Platform.